Procurement accessibility guidance

 2. Describe levels of customisations available to the customer in terms of themes, GUI, and functionality.
 Supplier should explain what impacts customisations may have on accessibility compliance and how the supplier supports customers to check for and mitigating accessibility risks being introduced during the implementation process.
 For example, does the supplier maintain guidance on how to implement GUI or theme changes to maintain colour or magnification requirements, or components list and their known accessibility issues so that customers can choose only accessible components before implementation.

-3. Describe how the solution supports accessible content creation and upload compliance with WCAG where relevant.
-For example, what restrictions, options, or guidance the solution includes to help content creators upload or write accessible content.
+3. Describe how the solution supports accessible web content creation and upload compliance with WCAG where relevant.
+For example, what restrictions, options, or guidance the solution includes to help content creators upload or write accessible content, such as internal checks for appropriate heading structure or the presence of alternative text on uploaded images.

 4. Describe how the solution supports disabled staff in using authoring tools to create content in compliance with the ATAG (Authoring Tools Accessibility Guidelines 2.0).
 For example, how do internal screens function with keyboard controls and assistive technologies like screen readers or dictation software to ensure staff can navigate and interact with internal functions.